travelgateX/documentation-site/content/insights-x/overview.md

 {{< figure src="/images/insightsx_diagram.png#center" attr="" >}}

-Each connection described in the this figure is explained as follows:

 ## Types of Datasets
 TravelgateX supports a variety of dataset publication formats.
 A Dataset is the way Insights-X shares the data with Partners, Hoteliers or other Industry Partners.